jdbi/jdbi/CONTRIBUTING.md

 Unit tests are nice for atomic components, but since jdbi is a complex ecosystem of components, we prefer to use tests that spin up real jdbi instances and make it work against an in-memory database.
 This ensures all code is covered by many different test cases and almost no flaw will go unnoticed.

-Since our tests essentially describe and verify jdbi's behavior, changing their specifics is considered a red flag wherever it isn't inherently necessary.
+Since our tests essentially describe and verify jdbi's behavior, changing their specifics where it isn't inherently necessary is considered a red flag.

 ## Functionality